 What age would you recommend kids to be before taking them on this kind of trip?

 I think it really depends on your child’s personality and your comfort level.
-For me, Kaitlyn (newly 5 years old) was the minimum age I would take on the trip.
+For me, Kaitlyn (newly 5 years old) at our first sailing charter vacation was the minimum age I would take on the trip.
 More importantly than age, we wanted to wait until both the girls could swim.
 Even though they always had of life jackets, it felt better knowing they both could swim as well.